Shell Scripting Practical - Functions, Arrays, and File Operation Techniques

 set -euo pipefail

-# set -e: Exit immediately on command failure
+# set -e: exit immediately when a command fails

-# set -o pipefail: Error if any pipeline command fails
+# set -o pipefail: error if any command in a pipeline fails

 echo "Normal processing 1"